 Illustrator vs InDesign for infographics & posters

-Depending on which type of infographics or posters, Adobe Illustrator and InDesign are both great for making infographics and posters.
+Depending on which type of infographics or poster, Adobe Illustrator and InDesign are both great for making infographics and posters.

 Okay, I would say Adobe Illustrator is better for designing graphs and icons, while InDesign is better for laying out the text content.
 So if your infographic or poster is heavily text-based, you can consider using InDesign.

 However, if you want to create something more creative, with unique graphics and effects, then Adobe Illustrator is a better choice.